John William Smith (politician)

-John William Smith (November 4, 1792 – January 12, 1845) was a Republic of Texas and American political figure, the first mayor of San Antonio under the Republic, and the first mayor of San Antonio under the state of Texas.
-He supported and served Texas during the struggle for Texas Independence.
+John William Smith (November 4, 1792 – January 12, 1845) was an American and Texian politician and soldier who was the first mayor of San Antonio after Texas independence and a senator of the Republic of Texas.
+He participated in the Texas Revolution as a soldier and scout in the Texian Army.

 Early life

-Born William John Smith in Virginia) as the second son of John and Isabel Smith, he grew up in Ralls County, Missouri after moving from his birth state of Virginia, and received an expensive education.
-He married Harriet Stone in Hannibal, Missouri sometime between 1821 and 1822.
+Born William John Smith in Virginia as the second son of John and Isabel Smith, he grew up in Ralls County, Missouri, after moving from his birth state of Virginia, and received an expensive education.
+He married Harriet Stone in Hannibal, Missouri, sometime between 1821 and 1822.
 They had three known children, Samuel, Mary Elizabeth and Lucinda.

-His first elected position was in 1822 as Sheriff of Ralls County and State and County tax Collector.
-He resigned from the post in 1826 to move to Texas following the birth of his third child.
-His wife refused to accompany him and filed for divorce.
-She ultimately came to Texas with her second husband.
+His first elected position was in 1822 as Sheriff of Ralls County and state and county tax collector.
+He resigned from the post in 1826, just before the birth of his third child, and planned to move to Texas.
+His wife did not come to Texas, and eventually Smith extracted a promise from her for divorce, or she was persuaded to file for divorce for reason of abandonment by her brothers.
+She ultimately came to Texas with her second husband, James Boyce.